October Stepping Stones to Gardening Success

 Finish any of the above-mentioned gardening tasks, your stepping stones to gardening success.
 You will notice through the year, your xeric, or low water-use beds require far less maintenance.

 Dig up any tender, not cold hardy bulbs to over-winter.
 Frost generally will not damage them, nor even the first freeze, but dig them up before the ground cools too low.
 Cold moist soil will rot the bulbs in the fall, just as readily as it will in early spring.
+(Photos of chrysanthemums at left, a medley of lantana at the right.)

+Review the tips for composting and recycling yeard waste.
 As leaves begin to fall, harvest this valuable organic amendment.
 For the large leaves, rake onto the lawn and mow.
 For a crop of large leaves, put your bag attachment back on the mulch mower, mow and bag them up, and disperse them back on the beds and borders.
 Or just compost them.
 Repeat as necessary.

+Delay your major garden cleanup until late winter or early spring.
+Studies have shown the garden is more resilient with the cover of finished stems and leaves.
+Remove any diseased or pest infested foliage and take it to the dumpster.
+You don’t want any of that to winter over.
+Birds will thank you for leaving the seed heads over winter.
 Don’t clean out beds thoroughly, just some cosmetic cleaning.
 Provide a winter habitat for the beneficial insects, birds and other critters.
 These are all part of the rhythm and cycle of life, the garden and soil web of life.

 Plant pansies, violas, kale, dianthus, snapdragons, ornamental cabbages, mums and asters, the traditional fall plants if desired.
 These winter annuals of pansies, violas, and ornamental kale and cabbage can be planted in the large insulated foam containers that look like stoneware.
 The insulation allows them to winter over, most winters.
-They are high maintenance and need to be watered regularly and fed with “Pansy Food” for continued blooms throughout the winter months.
+They are high maintenance and need to be watered regularly and fed with Yum-Yum Mix or “Pansy Food” for continued blooms throughout the winter months.

 If you’ve been a gardening angel to someone or someplace, put those gardens, as well as your own, to bed for the winter.